Panoramic Mutual Funds

 Disclosures

 Please note the funds are distributed by SEI Investment Distribution Company (SIDCO), member FINRA (https://brokercheck.finra.org/firm/summary/10690).
-SIDCO is not affiliated with Symmetry Partners, LLC, AQR Capital Management, Dimensional Fund Advisors, or Vanguard.
+E Symmetry Partners, LLC is the investment adviser to the funds within the Symmetry Panoramic Trust.
+SIDCO is not affiliated with Symmetry Partners, LLC, AQR Capital Management, Dimensional Fund Advisors, Vanguard, J.P.
+Morgan Asset Management, or Vident Asset Management.

-CONSIDER THE FUNDS’ INVESTMENT OBJECTIVE, RISK, AND CHARGES AND EXPENSES.
+CONSIDER THE FUNDS’ INVESTMENT OBJECTIVE, RISK FACTORS, AND CHARGES AND EXPENSES BEFORE INVESTING.
 THIS AND OTHER INFORMATION CAN BE FOUND IN THE FUNDS’ PROSPECTUS WHICH CAN BE OBTAINED BY CALLING 1-844-SYM-FUND (844-796-3863).
 PLEASE READ THE PROSPECTUS CAREFULLY BEFORE INVESTING.

 Symmetry Partners, LLC is an investment advisory firm registered with the Securities and Exchange Commission.
 The firm only transacts business in states where it is properly registered, or excluded or exempted from registration requirements.
 Past performance is not indicative of future results.
 Therefore, different types of investments involve varying degrees of risk, and there can be no assurance that the future performance of any specific investment, investment strategy, or product (including the investments and/or investment strategies recommended or undertaken by Symmetry Partners LLC), or any non-investment related content, made reference to directly or indirectly on this website will be profitable, equal any corresponding indicated historical performance level(s), be suitable for your portfolio or individual situation, or prove successful.
 Due to various factors, including changing market conditions and/or applicable laws, the content may no longer be reflective of current opinions or positions.
 Moreover, you should not assume that any discussion or information contained on this website serves as the receipt of, or as a substitute for, personalized investment advice from Symmetry Partners LLC or your advisor.
 Please remember to contact your advisor, if there are any changes in your personal/financial situation or investment objectives for the purpose of reviewing/evaluating/revising our previous recommendations and/or services.
 Symmetry Partners LLC is neither a law firm nor a certified public accounting firm and no portion of the website content should be construed as legal or accounting advice.
 Information throughout our site and materials, whether stock quotes, charts, articles, or any other statements regarding market or client performance or other financial information is obtained from sources which we, and our suppliers believe reliable, but we do not warrant or guarantee the timeliness or accuracy of this information.
 Neither we nor our information providers shall be liable for any errors or inaccuracies, regardless of cause, or the lack of timeliness of, or for any delay or interruption in the transmission thereof to the user.